Hitting The Brakes: U.S. Auto Sector At Risk

 Now that the replacement tailwind has run its course, auto sales are once again trailing off, showing negative growth since 2016.

-The auto industry is hitting the breaks again at a time when the US industrial slowdown is starting to post job losses.
+The auto industry is hitting the brakes again at a time when the US industrial slowdown is starting to post job losses.

 Should the auto industry slowdown continue and contribute to the already mounting job losses in the manufacturing sector, the economy will lose another industry that has been a significant tailwind to an otherwise sluggish overall growth rate.